gvwilson/thirdbit/src/fiction/still-book/index.md

 "Stop, stop," she said.
 "Let me see what you've done."
 She picked up the little mirror that lay on the paint tray.

-The thicker eyebrows made her look older, and more knowing, but--- "Eww."
+The thicker eyebrows made her look older, and more knowing, but— "Eww."
 She tilted it from side to side in front of her.
 "They don't even match.
 Here, give me that."
 She plucked the brush out of his hand, dabbed it in the paint, and evened up the eyebrows.
 There, that was